radj307/HorizontalScroll/README.md

 You can fine-tune the search behavior for finding the `ScrollViewer` with the `SearchMode` & `SearchDepth` properties.
 The search mode determines whether ancestors and/or descendants are searched, and in what order.
-The search depth determines how many layers of ancestor/descendant controls will be searched for a `ScrollViewer`.
+The search depth determines how many layers of ancestor/descendant controls can be searched.

 ## Events